 The information in this section is valid for British citizens only.
 If you are not a British citizen (and this includes citizens of British Dependent Territories, citizens who hold their citizenship by virtue of a connection with Gibraltar, British subjects who have a right of abode in the UK and EU and other nationals) the passport and visa requirements for the Country you intend to visit may be different and you are advised to contact the Embassy or High Commission of the Country you are intending to visit to check the requirements for your intended visit.

-At all times it remains your responsibility to ensure that you have the correct documentation for your holiday and return to the UK.
+At all times it remains your responsibility to ensure that you have the correct documentation for your holiday and return to the UK, and to regularly familiarise yourself with the requirements as passport and visa requirements can change prior to departure.
 We accept no responsibility if you do not have the correct documents.
 If you need a new or renewed passport you should apply in good time before your departure.
 It normally takes about (4 weeks) to obtain a passport by post, but this time may vary depending on the time of year or the passport office you apply to.

-A full British passport is necessary and it must be valid for 6 months after the date of your return.
-British citizens do not require a visa to visit Malta for up to 3 months.
+A full British passport is necessary and it must be valid for at least 150 days from the date you arrive.
+There should also be a full blank page for entry and exit stamps.
+British citizens do not require a visa to visit Turkey - for visits up to 90 days in any 180-day period.

 Although no inoculation certificates are required for entry to any of the countries mentioned in our brochures and website, we advise you to consult your own doctor in good time before your departure as to what precautions may be recommended.
 In addition, there is a leaflet which you may find helpful in connection with health while travelling It is a leaflet entitled 'Advice on Health for Travellers available either from your travel agent or from the Department of Health website or call FREEPHONE 0800 555777.
 We also recommend you visit the Foreign Travel section of the DirectGov website.